ebiwd/EBI-Framework/README.md

 Homed here are the various assets that make the EBI Visual Framewok (CSS, JS, and a few images and build scripts).

+## Where do I start?
+How do I use this?

+1. Quick start: see the [HTML demos in the EBI Pattern Library /sample-site directory] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/).
+2. Test for compatibility: if you're migrating an exsisting site [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Pattern-library/blob/gh-pages/sample-site/migrations/testMigration.js).
+3. Import legacy style and grids: if you're not able to immediately move away from the exsisting omega grid, or some of the old popular or intro boxes [try loading the legacy CSS] (https://www.ebi.ac.uk/web_guidelines/EBI-Framework/v1.1/css/compliance-legacy-compatibility.css).
+4. Guidance: For the updated web guidelines, [check out the pattern library] (https://ebiwd.github.io/EBI-Pattern-library/) for guidance on making your site look proper and correct.
+5. Help!
+Check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins] (https://www.ebi.ac.uk/about/people/ken-hawkins) on the Web Development team.

-## Do I need to download this?
+### Do I need to download this?

 No. The vast majority of users should link to the EBI hosted files.
 You'll load three CSS files, seven JS files, and use a wrapper HTML.
 Have a look at the source of [the simple boilerplate page] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/boilerplate/blank.html).

-### Tell me more on using this...

-- Quick start: see the [HTML demos in the EBI Pattern Library /sample-site directory] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/).
-- Test for compatibility: if you're migrating an exsisting site [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Pattern-library/blob/gh-pages/sample-site/migrations/testMigration.js).
-- Import legacy style and grids: if you're not able to immediately move away from the exsisting omega grid, or some of the old popular or intro boxes [try loading the legacy CSS] (https://www.ebi.ac.uk/web_guidelines/EBI-Framework/v1.1/css/compliance-legacy-compatibility.css).
-- Guidance: For the updated web guidelines, [check out the pattern library] (https://ebiwd.github.io/EBI-Pattern-library/) for guidance on making your site look proper and correct.
-- Help!
-Check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins] (https://www.ebi.ac.uk/about/people/ken-hawkins) on the Web Development team.

 ## About the framework